alttch/eva3/doc/uc/uc_api.rst

 * k - valid API key

-Returns JSON-hashmap with system info and current API key permissions (for masterkey only  'master':true is returned)
+Returns JSON-dict with system info and current API key permissions (for masterkey only  'master':true is returned)

 .. code-block:: json